Elinor Florence, Author

 The World War One Renaud tanks, pictured below, were big enough for only two men.
 They were used for training purposes in Canada, but didn’t see the battlefield during World War Two.

 After nearly two years of training in Canada, the regiment rode the train to Halifax and set sail for England.
-Stan sailed on May 20, 1942, and joined his fellow soldiers for another year-and-a-half of training in Aldershot, England.
+Stan sailed on May 20, 1942, and joined his fellow soldiers for another 18 months of training in Aldershot, England.

 “It must be stated that it was a depressing place for soldiers,” the Lord Strathcona’s Horse manual writes of Aldershot.
 “There was some war damage, but not a great deal; the worst feature was the drab, lack-lustre greyness of everything.”